Master List Of Destinations Coordinating Simple Covid-19 Testing

 Other independent hotels in Mexico including the following also offer on-site testing (prices vary) with more expected in the future:

-- Cancun and Riviera Maya: Club Med Cancun, Fairmont Mayakoba, Grand Residences Riviera Cancun, Palmaïa – The House of AïA, Planet Hollywood Beach Resort Cancun, Sensira Resort and Spa
+- Cancun and Riviera Maya: Club Med Cancun, Grand Residences Riviera Cancun, Palmaïa – The House of AïA, Planet Hollywood Beach Resort Cancun, Sensira Resort and Spa

 - Los Cabos: Hilton Los Cabos Golf and Beach Resort, The Cape, Solmar Hotels and Resorts, Waldorf Astoria Los Cabos Pedregal